-ARTICLE 19 PAID TIME OFF (PTO)
+ARTICLE 20 PAID TIME OFF (PTO)

-1. Full-time sworn employees will be offered paid time off (PTO) that can be used for any reason without accrual limits.
-Sworn employees do not accrue sick, personal or vacation time in addition to PTO.

-2. Forty (40) hours of PTO shall be added to the employee's PTO balance on the anniversary of the employee's hire date every year thereafter.

-2. Additionally, sworn employees shall accrue PTO at the following rate:
+- 1. Full-time sworn employees will be offered paid time off (PTO) that can be used for any reason without accrual limits.
+Sworn employees do not accrue sick, personal or vacation time in addition to PTO. - 2.
+All full-time sworn employees shall start with forty (40) hours of PTO on their date of hire.
+Forty (40) hours of PTO shall be added to the employee's PTO balance on the anniversary of the employee's hire date every year thereafter. - 3.
+Additionally, sworn employees shall accrue PTO at the following rate: